 No change to India's two-dose schedule for AstraZeneca vaccine - govt adviser

-NEW DELHI (Reuters) - India will stick to its schedule of giving two doses of AstraZeneca’s vaccine, a senior government adviser said on Tuesday.
+India will stick to its schedule of giving two doses of AstraZeneca's (AZN.L) vaccine, a senior government adviser said on Tuesday.

 "India's Covishield schedule is of two doses... there is no change and Covaxin is also for two doses," government advisor V K Paul told reporters at a news conference.